clazarski/ST558_project/README.md

 ## `conditions_info`

-The `conditions_info` function returns the current conditions such as "clear sky" or "Cloudy.
+The `conditions_info` function returns the current conditions such as "clear sky" or "Cloudy".
 It returns the information as a tibble.

 ``` r
 # Function to gather description of current conditions from a city